Producing Artistic Director – Mark Fleischer

 Outside of ATF some of his recent directing credits include Tracy Lett’s SUPERIOR DONUTS at Capital Repertory Theatre, the regional premieres of BASH by Neil LaBute, BLACKBIRD by David Horrower and MY FIRST TIME by Ken Davenport all at WaterTower Theatre in Addison, TX as well as Alex Lewin’s WATER STREET as part of the Bailiwick Directors’ Fest and Stephen Cone’s WE CAME HERE BECAUSE IT WAS BEAUTIFUL and William Nedved’s KID as part of Collaboraction’s Sketchbook in Chicago.
 He is also the director of Mills Entertainment’s international tour of CLIFFORD THE BIG RED DOG LIVE!

-Outside of ATF he is a member of the Glens Falls Rotary Club and serves on the Board of Trustees for for The Adirondack Regional Chamber of Commerce, President of the Glens Falls Collaborative and Temple Beth El where he launched the annual Latke Fest.
+Possessing a strong commitment to the community, Mark is a member of the Glens Falls Rotary Club and serves on the Board of Trustees for for The Adirondack Regional Chamber of Commerce, President of the Glens Falls Collaborative, and Chair of the steering committee for the Chamber’s Adirondack Nonprofit Business Council.

 General Manager – Landrie Bock